Multilingualism: Poetry

+The British-Cuban political activist, surrealist poet and artist Mary Stanley Low published the trilingual poetry volume Tres voces – Three Voices – Trois Vois in 1957, which featured poetry in English, Spanish and French.

 Film

 The 2021 Indian documentary film Dreaming of Words traces the life and work of Njattyela Sreedharan, a fourth standard drop-out, who compiled a multilingual dictionary connecting four major Dravidian languages: Malayalam, Kannada, Tamil and Telugu.
 Travelling across four states and doing extensive research, he spent twenty five years making this multilingual dictionary.

+Television

+In 1899, only in the English audio track, the characters, who are played by actors of different nationalities, speak in their original languages, with a total of 8 languages being broadcast.